 The Penguin God in Jack Of All Blades: He tricks Jack and Tsai into accompanying the Penguins to their new home world, telling them the trip would take a couple of days at the most. (which it did, to them).
 After reevaling this, he revealed that Jack's new bride will have found someone she loves even more than him when he gets back (also true: that person was their daughter, Jacqi)

-In the Global Guardians PBEM Universe, all the gods that humanity has ever worshipped (yes, even the God of Christianity/Judaism/Islam, before you ask) are actually the products of humanity's collective unconscious via the same psionic effect that caused several of the Anthropomorphic Personifications (such as Uncle Sam, the incarnation of American liberty, and the Blood Red King, the incarnation suffering) to come into existence.
+In the Global Guardians PBEM Universe, all the gods that humanity has ever worshipped (yes, even the God of Christianity/Judaism/Islam, before you ask) are actually the products of humanity's collective unconscious via the same psionic effect that caused several of the Anthropomorphic Personifications (such as Uncle Sam, the incarnation of American liberty, and the Blood Red King, the incarnation of suffering) to come into existence.
 As such, their behavior and attitudes reflect human behavior and attitudes.
-This means that the reason so many of the gods complete ass-hats is because humanity expects them to be.
+The reason that so many of the gods are complete ass-hats is because humanity expects them to be.

 Zod from Open Blue is a drunken bastard who would rather fart up hurricanes, go on beer parties, and armwrestle with an expy of Cthulhu rather than answer the hundreds of millions of prayers directed at him.